-Foundation degrees within the biosciences enable students to benefit from the involvement and collaboration between the employer and higher education provider.
+Students benefit from the involvement and collaboration between the employer and higher education provider.
 The Royal Society of Biology recognises the diversity of ways in which such close collaboration may be evident in the programme.
 The Society seeks to ensure all students can demonstrate the progressive development of industry relevant skills through a work experience or equivalent work-informed simulated experience.

-A. The HEI should have, and provide, a list of the core technical skills used in the laboratory and/or field, which form the foundation for the degree subject, and what would be deemed appropriate as a level of competency
+A. The institution should have, and provide, a list of the core technical skills used in the laboratory and/or field, which form the foundation for the degree subject, and what would be deemed appropriate as a level of competency

 A bespoke list may not be necessary if it is already present, for example in validation documentation or student handbooks.
-The Society will need to feel confident that the HEI is explicit about which technical skills are being acquired by its students and where they are assessed.
-If a bespoke summary for the submission is required then please follow the format of the table provided below.
+The Society will need to feel confident that the institution is explicit about which technical skills are being acquired by its students and where they are assessed.
+If a bespoke summary for the submission is required, then please follow the format of the table provided below.
 The table ideally should evidence a progressive approach, where basic techniques and skills are built on during the course of the programme.

-Skill Level 4 Level 5
+Skill Year 1 Year 2

 Aseptic technique Introduced in module BIO40001 Developed in module BIO50001

 Etc.